List of Yu-Gi-Oh! 5D's characters: Akiza Izinski

-Akiza Izinski, known as Aki Izayoi (十六夜 アキ, Izayoi Aki) in Japan, is a girl with mysterious psychic powers that enable her to realize Duel Monsters during a duel long with their abilities and attacks.
-Born in Neo Domino City to a senator and his wife, Akiza lived peacefully until her power along with her mark awoken when she was young and caused her to be outcast as a result.
+Akiza Izinski, known as Aki Izayoi (十六夜 アキ, Izayoi Aki) in Japan, is a girl with mysterious psychic powers that enable her to materialize Duel Monsters during a duel along with their abilities and attacks.
+Born in Neo Domino City to a senator and his wife, Akiza lived peacefully until her power along with her mark awoke when she was young, and caused her to be an outcast as a result.
 Trying to help her, her parents sent her to Duel Academy hoping someone could help her control her powers, but she interpreted this as sending her away.
-She began dueling underground earning the nickname the "Black Rose" ("Black Rose Witch" in the Japanese version) due to her abilities.
-She is later taken in by the Arcadia Movement, an organization filled with psychic duelists like her.
+She began dueling underground, earning the nickname the "Black Rose" ("Black Rose Witch" in the Japanese version) due to her abilities.
+She was later taken in by the Arcadia Movement, an organization filled with psychic duelists like her.
 They manipulated her and caused her to become a cold and sadistic person.
 Akiza possessed a great hate for her mark, believing it to be the root of all of her problems.
 However, after her second duel with Yusei, she learns to accept herself and her powers as it makes her a part of something bigger.
 She also decides to make up with her parents and let go of her cold and sadistic personality.
 It is shown that Akiza has since developed a crush on Yusei which grows stronger over the course of the series.
 Her mark is one of the Crimson Dragon's claws.

-Her deck is based around Plant-Type Monsters that focus of trying to get out Black Rose Dragon, her Signer Dragon.
+Her deck is based around Plant-Type Monsters that focus of trying to summon the Black Rose Dragon, her Signer Dragon.
 Her deck also possesses many cards that allow Black Rose Dragon to stay on the field or revive it if needed.

 She, along with Leo, Luna, and their friends, attends Duel Academy where she is considered one of the best duelists in the school.
 She later becomes a Turbo Duelist and become a reserve member of Team 5D's in the WRGP.
 At the end of the series, despite graduating the Duel Academy at the top of her class, Akiza leaves New Domino City to study medicine in Europe.
 Before leaving, she meets Yusei one more time and almost confesses feelings for him, but ultimately decides not to.
 Despite this, Yusei and Akiza share a moment before they go their separate ways.
 In the future, she becomes a doctor and promises herself she'll reunite with Yusei again.

 In the manga, Aki is a popular and powerful psychic duelist at the Queen's Duel Academy.
 She is so popular that she is given the title; Queen of Queens.
 She enters the D1GP tournament in hopes of dueling Jack Atlas again but she was defeated by Kalin Kessler before she could reach him.
 Aki uses a Plant/Angel based deck featuring monsters such as Queen Angel of Roses and Rosaria, The Stately Fallen Angel.
 Later on, she would be given her own Duel Dragon by Rex Goodwin called Black Rose Moonlight Dragon.